kerxyz/Sample-iOS-XCUITest-Project/README.md

 If you want to build and run this project, you will need to install the cocoapods file that is at the same directory level as the .xcworkspace file.

-**Recordit**
-Here is a quick video showing the test running.
+Here is a quick gif showing the test running.
 You can see controls being pressed and the output log file at the end.
 <a href="https://recordit.co/Yen8xtlUwt" target="_blank">Click here to go to video directly</a>

+**Recordit**

 ![Recordit GIF](https://recordit.co/Yen8xtlUwt.gif)